Publication Date: Wednesday Aug 20, 1997

 The Fish Market, 3150 El Camino Real, Palo Alto, 493-9188

-Hey, we can't all be health-conscious.
-Somebody has to eat the steak.
-And according to Weekly readers, the best place to eat a steak, for the third year in a row, is the Sundance Mine Company.
+If you're looking for a big, juicy steak, Weekly readers can tell you where to find it.
+The best place to eat a steak, for the third year in a row, is the Sundance Mine Company.
 Sundance has attracted a loyal following by serving a small but well-chosen array of entrees that are centered on, but not limited to, a passion for beef.
-The restaurant won again because the chefs buy only properly aged Angus beef and then hand-cut it at the restaurant.
-The mine company also features fresh-daily seafood, shellfish, chicken and three kinds of pasta.
-Sundance received 70 votes, followed by MacArthur Park with 13 votes and Schaub's, with four.
+The restaurant won again because the chefs buy only properly aged Angus beef and then cut it by hand at the restaurant.
+The menu also features seafood (fresh daily), shellfish, chicken and three kinds of pasta.
+Sundance won hands down with 52 votes.
+MacArthur Park finished second, and Schaub's and L'Amie Donia tied for third place.

 Sundance Mine Company, 1921 El Camino Real, Palo Alto, 321-6798

-With a new, larger location and an even more festive atmosphere than before, Miyake is once again on top of the rice heap.
-Its 63 votes this year were more than enough to overcome its usually close rival Fuki-Sushi, which received 41 votes.
+Miyake is once again on top of the rice heap among sushi and Japanese restaurants.
+Its 56 votes this year were more than enough to overcome its perennial rival Fuki-Sushi, which received 46 votes.
 Both have great sushi--the difference is atmosphere.
-Miyake attracts a younger crowd to its loud, lively University Avenue location, now complete with flashing disco lights and accompanying disco music whenever large groups indulge in saki bombs.
+Miyake attracts a younger crowd to its loud, lively University Avenue location, complete with flashing disco lights and accompanying disco music whenever large groups indulge in saki bombs.
 Fuki-Sushi has a more sedate, classical Japanese atmosphere.
-Though Miyake now has a much larger dining space than it used to, waitlists for dinner still run a mile long.
-Toshi's Sushiya came in third.
+Though Miyake now has a much larger dining space than it used to, lines for dinner still run a mile long.
+Higashi West took third place.

 Miyake Restaurant, 140 University Ave., Palo Alto, 323-9449

 Try the lunch special at Siam Garden starting at $5.95, and you will know instantly why it is the area's perennial favorite Thai restaurant.
-Siam Garden won here with 47 votes.
 Appetizers feature curry-laden chicken, pork or beef, as well as scads of vegetarian dishes.
 With reasonable prices--the jumbo prawns top the menu at $11.95--and the combination of various quality menu choices, Siam Garden is consistently an award-winner.
-Thai City came in second with 37 votes, and Bangkok Cuisine finished third with 24 votes.
+Thai City and Bangkok Cuisine tied for second place.

 Siam Garden, 1143 Crane St., Menlo Park, 853-1143

-Burger King may have a salad bar, Carl's Jr. makes baked potatoes and McDonald's offers salads, but our readers still prefer their vegetarian food from a place that has a little more history in the field of healthy food.
+Burger King may have a salad bar, but our readers still prefer their vegetarian food from a place that has a little more history in the field of healthy food.
 For the fourth year in a row, Weekly readers chose Good Earth Restaurant and Bakery for its vegetarian fare.
-The restaurant, which won with 34 votes, certainly has endured: Good Earth has been blending smoothies and stir-frying vegetables in Palo Alto since 1976.
+The restaurant certainly has endured: Good Earth has been blending smoothies and stir-frying vegetables in Palo Alto since 1976.
 Besides ubiquitous salads, vegetarians can sup on exotic vegetarian mixtures like polenta and black beans, magic eggplant, Guatemalan rice and tofu and walnut mushroom au gratin.
 The Good Earth is also home to the fragrant Good Earth cinnamon tea.
-Once again, Fresh Choice was second in the voting with 16 votes, and Hobee's took third with 12 votes.
+Once again, Fresh Choice came in second in the voting.
+Garden Fresh and Late for the Train tied for third place.

 Good Earth Restaurant and Bakery, 185 University Ave., Palo Alto, 321-9449

-If you are a person who likes variety in an antique store, Antiques Unlimited is the place to go, according to readers who voted it first place this year with 17 votes.
-Antiques Unlimited offers an eclectic blend of high-quality merchandise, ranging from antique jewelry to early American pine furniture to vintage-clothing to old Stanford pendants.
-You'll even find a large boat here.
-Adele's Antiques and The Antique Emporium tied for second place with seven votes each, and Maria's Antiques in Los Altos came in third with five.
+If you are a person who likes variety in an antique store, Antiques Unlimited is the place to go, according to readers who voted it Best Antique Store this year.
+Antiques Unlimited offers an eclectic blend of high-quality merchandise, ranging from antique jewelry to early American pine furniture to vintage clothing.
+The Antique Trove came in second, edging out Adele's Antiques.

 Antiques Unlimited, 542 High St., Palo Alto, 328-3748

-With 8,000 square feet of classy, high-ceilinged space, Wheelsmith bears little resemblance to the tiny garage on Alma Street where owner-brothers Ric and John Hjirtberg built wheels and repaired bikes 20 years ago.
+With 8,000 square feet of classy, high-ceilinged space, Wheelsmith bears little resemblance to the tiny garage on Alma Street where brothers Ric and John Hjirtberg built wheels and repaired bikes 20 years ago.
 Now Wheelsmith carries more spandex than a girdle shop and has TV screens that show videos of races.
 But some things never change: Wheelsmith still builds wheels, does repairs, displays groovy old bikes and plays KJAZ on the radio.
 The user-friendly store is an upstairs-downstairs affair, with a workshop and parts sold downstairs and accessories, videos, bikes and magazines sold upstairs.
 "At least we don't have a talking diorama," said co-owner Ric Hjirtberg.
-Wheelsmith took an easy victory with 64 votes.
-Palo Alto Bicycles was runner-up with 31 votes, and Garner's Pro-Bicycle Shop took a close third with 30.
+Wheelsmith coasted to an easy victory with 44 votes.
+Palo Alto Bicycles and Garner's Pro Bicycle Shop tied for second place.

-Kepler's Books and Magazines in Menlo Park once again has won the best bookstore category, with an overwhelming 213 votes, and Printers Inc. Bookstore in Palo Alto has once again finished second, with a solid 81 votes.
+Kepler's Books and Magazines in Menlo Park once again has won the Best Bookstore category, with an overwhelming 157 votes.
+Printers Inc. Bookstore in Palo Alto has once again finished second, with a solid 68 votes.
 Both stores feature knowledgeable staffs, great depths in the various popular categories and personalized service.
 Both also feature extensive programs of readings and book signings each month, so you can meet your favorite authors in person.
 Plus, both stores sell newspapers and magazines from around the country and the world.
-Kepler's opens at 9 every morning until 11 p.m.
+Kepler's is open from 9 every morning until 11 p.m.
 Sunday through Thursday and until midnight Friday and Saturday.
-Stacey's Bookstore in downtown Palo Alto once again finished third for best bookstore, with 44 votes.
+Borders Bookstore finished third, with 42 votes.

 Keplers's Books and Magazines, 1010 El Camino Real, Menlo Park, 324-4321

-Finding a good car mechanic is always something that people have strong feelings about.
-There are a surprising number of choices locally, but Ole's Car Shop remains the readers' favorite.
+A good car mechanic is always hard to find, but Weekly readers say they've found one.
+Though dozens of local shops received a vote or two, Ole's Car Shop remains the readers' favorite.
 Personal service--they'll remember your name and your car's quirks--and a convenient downtown location are just two of the attractions at Ole's.
-Ole's won this category with 25 votes.
-Say Ray Foreign Auto Service in Palo Alto tied with Honda Small Car Shop for second with 10 votes each, and Bill Young's Auto Repair and Tires came in third with eight votes.
+Ole's won this category with 28 votes.
+Helmings Auto Repair came in second, and Honda Small Car came in a close third.

 Ole's Car Shop, 801 Alma St., Palo Alto, 328-6537